 Malliaras, P., Barton, C. J., Reeves, N. D., & Langberg, H. (2013).
 Achilles and patellar tendinopathy loading programmes: A systematic review comparing clinical outcomes and identifying potential mechanisms for effectiveness.
 Sports Medicine, 43(4), 267–286. https://doi.org/10.1007/s40279-013-0019-z

 McMahon, S., & Jenkins, D. (2002).
-Factors affecting the rate of phosphocreatine resynthesis following exercise.
-Sports Medicine, 32(12), 761–782. https://link.springer.com/article/10.2165/00007256-200232120-00002
+Factors affecting the rate of phosphocreatine resynthesis following intense exercise.
+Sports Medicine, 32(12), 761–784. https://doi.org/10.2165/00007256-200232120-00002

-Meeusen, R., Duclos, M., Foster, L., Fry, A., Gleeson, M., Nieman, D., … & Urhausen, A. (2006).
-Prevention, diagnosis and treatment of the overtraining syndrome: ECSS consensus statement.
-European Journal of Sport Science, 6(1), 1–14. https://www.tandfonline.com/doi/full/10.1080/17461390600617717
+Meeusen, R., Duclos, M., Gleeson, M., Rietjens, G., Steinacker, J., & Urhausen, A. (2006).
+Prevention, diagnosis and treatment of the overtraining syndrome.
+European Journal of Sport Science, 6(1), 1–14. https://doi.org/10.1080/17461390600617717

 Nieman, D. C. (1997).
 Immune response to heavy exertion.
 Journal of Applied Physiology, 82(5), 1385–1394. https://doi.org/10.1152/jappl.1997.82.5.1385